Arithmetic of marked order polytopes, monotone triangle reciprocity, and partial colorings: Monotone triangle reciprocity

 The collection of decreasing monotone triangles with bottom row $\k = (k_1 \ge k_2 \ge \cdots \ge k_n) \in \Z^n$ is denoted by $\mathcal{W}_n(\k)$.
 For a DMT $b$, two adjacent and identical elements in a row are called a \Emph{duplicate-descendant} if they are either in the last row or the row below contains exactly the same pair.
 In the example, the duplicate-descendants are underlined.
 The number of duplicate-descendants of $b$ is denoted by $\dd(b)$.
 The precise reciprocity statement now is

 \begin{thm}[{\cite[Thm.~1]{FR}}] For weakly decreasing integers $\k = (k_1 \ge k_2 \ge \cdots \ge k_n)$ we have

 \end{thm}

 In this section we give a geometric proof for the result above by relating (decreasing) monotone triangles to special order preserving maps.
-A \Emph{Gelfand-Tsetlin poset} (or \Emph{Gelfand-Tsetlin pattern}) $\GT_n$ of order $n$ is the poset on $\tset{ (i,j) \in \Z^2 }{ 1 \le j \le i \le n}$ with order relation
+A \Emph{Gelfand-Tsetlin poset} $\GT_n$ of order $n$ is the poset on $\tset{ (i,j) \in \Z^2 }{ 1 \le j \le i \le n}$ with order relation

 The Hasse diagram for $\GT_n$ is given in Figure~\ref{fig:GTn}.